The entire book appears at this link with chapters added after appearing online:

 Mississippi.
 Book ’em by the box, Danno.

-Tyger wraps up the details of investigation and drops the tape
+Tyger wraps up the details of investigation, dropping the tape

 off at Dorothy’s house.
 Poopsie slurps at his heels.
 “Come on